without Internet Explorer,

 The vocals deserve special mention.
 Particularly during "The Supreme Sacrifice", which features a multi-layered, death metal approach that embodies primal rage as Daemon delivers esoteric lyrics like "Thought are tyrants that always return to rape and torment the heart".
 "In Embers of Infernal Greed" is worth a mention in this regard, as it rides out on a groovy, monolithic riff set that has the vocals overlapping as Daemon shrieks "In my heart's enigma, man is an anathema".
 There are also some Latin passages, which comes off as novel in this case, and I have managed to fit the term "Dementia praecox" into my daily vocabulary in honor of this album.

 A perfect score is just out of reach due to two major factors: the excessive length and the production imbalances.
-I forgive the former more than the later, as some of these songs' appeal is a direct benefit of their ability to build and release tension multiple times before they conclude.
+I forgive the former more than the latter, as some of these songs' appeal is a direct benefit of their ability to build and release tension multiple times before they conclude.
 The production issues manifest themselves primarily regarding the programmed drums.
 While more convincing than the performance on The Ultimate Death Worship it is still a bit wanting by virtue of the unusual drum samples.
 The snare sounds okay, but the lower toms sound really bizarre and artificial.
 Regardless, even this can be viewed as a stylistic decision in light of the synthetic nature of Limbonic Art's music as a whole.
 It is almost as if its electronic, mechanized appeal is a direct result of the approach itself.

 I have actually re-written this review two times, as my opinion of it continues to improve as I notice more hidden melodies and elements that slowly reveal themselves over time.
 Some may find my efforts as an excessive waste of time, but these guys deserve an honest, appreciative appraisal of the masterpiece that is Ad Noctum - Dynasty of Death.
 My spirit is awaiting the incinerator.
 No anxiety.
 No pain.
 Just everlasting sleep.